vamsi1281977/Project-Euler-Lite/README.md

 24. Solving this problem is easy if you have already solved problem 21.
 The answer is: 4179871.
 25. There are ways of solving this problem without enumerating the first million permutations.
 Simply enumerating the permutations using standard library is enough.
 Consider a programming environment with a permutations or next_permutation function available.
 The answer is: 2783915460.
 26. This problem can be solved with big-integers very easily.
 With some help from WolframAlpha, use this problem as an opportunity to learn how to solve recurrence relations using generating functions.
 The answer is: 4782.
+162. a) How would you count the number of n-digit hexadecimal numbers with at-least one zero in them?
+NOTE: Leading zeros are not allowed.